Colorado only - Infiltrator Quick4 leach field chambers

 If you can't find any special parts, we can source them with system purchase

 Quick4 Plus Series is the updated Infiltrator chamber design with solid support legs that also serve as distribution pipe mounting brackets.
 We do not sell the much less sturdy Arc Series.
-Standard chambers are 12 inch tall by 34 inch wide for installation in a 36 inch wide trench and offer advanced curved run capability with Contour Swivel Connection™ that permits turns up to 10 degrees, right or left.
+Standard chambers are 12 inch tall by 34 inch wide for installation in a 36 inch wide trench and offer advanced curved run capability with Contour Swivel Connectionâ„¢ that permits turns up to 10 degrees, right or left.
 Standard 12 inch tall chambers are 52 inch long (48 inch net) for a 47 gallon initial surge capacity.
 Infiltrator Quick4 Plus Standard chambers weigh about 13 pounds each and a full pallet of 85 chambers is 7 foot 6 inch tall.
-Standard model chamber is used for 99% of septic systems.
+With a base of over 12 square feet, they stack very stable in the bed of a truck without a pallet, but they can be 'palletized'.
+Just ask when you arrive for will-call and staff will band them up.
+But with or without banding, it is necessary to secure your load.
+Suggest using at least a couple of 2 inch wide DOT-rated ratchet tie-downs to satisfy CSP.

 Infiltrator Quick4 Plus standard chamber and all-iin-one end cap dimensions